xlzuvekas/figma-copilot/readme.md

 ## Usage

 1. Start the WebSocket server
-2. Install the MCP server in Cursor
+2. Install the MCP server in your MCP client
-3. Open Figma and run the Cursor MCP Plugin
+3. Open Figma and run the Figma Copilot Plugin
 4. Connect the plugin to the WebSocket server by joining a channel using `join_channel`
-5. Use Cursor to communicate with Figma using the MCP tools
+5. Use your MCP client to communicate with Figma using the MCP tools

 ## MCP Tools